The Single Malt Whisky Israel Shul Kiddush Awards 5785 (2024/5)

 Price: NIS 170

-Coming in as the most expensive Single Malt on my list, actually missing the upper limit by NIS 10, I have to include this as this Glenfiddich release (originally exclusive to the Israeli market but now available in the UK and US), was actually specially designed for the shul kiddush by the Manchester Beth Din, in cooperation with William Grant and Sons, owners of Glenfiddich distillery.
+Coming in at No.4 and also as the most expensive Single Malt on my list, actually missing the upper limit by NIS 10, I have to include this as this Glenfiddich release (originally exclusive to the Israeli market but now available in the UK and US), was actually specially designed for the shul kiddush by the Manchester Beth Din, in cooperation with William Grant and Sons, owners of Glenfiddich distillery.

 Coming (not surprisingly), with a hechsher from the Manchester Beth Din and standing out on the shelf in its bright yellow canister in order to differentiate it from its problematic (kashrus wise) brother, the classic Glenfiddich 12 which comes in a green canister.